 Us: In the past you’ve said it’s hard to pick out your influences.
 Having seen two of your live performances both relying solely on an MPD, is it safe to say you’re looking toward Star Slinger as a source of inspiration at least?

 I definitely do draw some inspiration from Star Slinger, Baths, Nosaj Thing, et al in terms of live performance with the MPD.
 But I’m slowly acquiring more and more gear and trying to figure out ways to incorporate more into my live set and stand out a little bit more.
-Lately, I’ve been using a novation Launchpad in conjunction with my MPD to trigger effects and whatnot and I’m hoping to eventually bring my Microkorg into the mix at some point as well.No matching videos
+Lately, I’ve been using a novation Launchpad in conjunction with my MPD to trigger effects and whatnot and I’m hoping to eventually bring my Microkorg into the mix at some point as well.YouTube responded to TubePress with an HTTP 404 - Video not found

 Us: Have you seen this drum cover?
 As a drummer-turned-beatmaker, do you ever think you’ll start to include live instruments in your set?
 Does this video give you any insight as to how people are able to appreciate the technicality of your work?